FAQ's:

 Unclaimed property is usually money and does not pertain to real estate of any kind, such as land or homes.
 Property is considered unclaimed if someone – other than the owner – holds the property and has not had any contact with the owner, usually for three to five years.
 Common sources of unclaimed property are:

-• Inactive savings and checks accounts;
+• Inactive savings and checking accounts;

 • Uncashed checks, such as payroll, refunds;